Kitware/ParaView/Web/Documentation/guides/ubuntu_14_04/README.md

 Let's structure the content of that directory.

     $ sudo mkdir -p /data/pvw/bin /data/pvw/conf /data/pvw/data /data/pvw/logs

+When you edit the configuration file, shown below, be sure to replace `YOUR_HOST_NAME_TO_REPLACE` with your actual hostname.

     $ sudo vi /data/pvw/conf/launcher.json

       {